Skip to main content

 Power and Renewable Energy Track

 Gain an in-depth understanding of power system operation and control, renewable energy integration, machines, microgrid design and operation, power markets and data analytics.
 In this track, you’ll have an opportunity for hands-on training in smart grid technologies.
-Choose from a diverse range of technical electives that cover the areas of power and renewable energy.
+Choose from a wide range of technical electives that cover the areas of power and renewable energy.

 RF and Microwaves Track